 "I feel like I'm playing myself," Tiffany admits and I have to agree, her clear gaze and warm smile shine in person as well as on the stage.
 Anne is one of the only constants in Stravinksy's masterpiece.
 She is loyal, both to her father and to Tom; her love does not falter and she follows Tom to his indecorous end, her heart still pure.
 "I respect her," says Tiffany, "she has a wonderful, quiet strength."

-artists bloggers cinderella conductors costumes dimity shepherd directors education gordon kerry interviews john bell leon krasenstein love and devotion: from persia and beyond melbourne midnight son music nixon in china opera phil jameson reviews richard gill roxane hislop sleeping beauty stravinsky the marriage of figaro the play of daniel the rakes progress victorian opera victorian youth opera wedding
+artists bloggers cinderella conductors costumes dimity shepherd education gordon kerry interviews leon krasenstein love and devotion: from persia and beyond maria de buenos aires melbourne midnight son music nixon in china opera phil jameson reviews richard gill richard mills roxane hislop sleeping beauty stravinsky sunday in the park with george the marriage of figaro the play of daniel the rakes progress victorian opera victorian youth opera